Truth by Inference

 7 “Cursed be their anger, for it is fierce; And their wrath, for it is cruel.
 I will disperse them in Jacob, And scatter them in Israel.

-Before Jacob passed away he pronounced both blessings and curses upon his sons.
+Before Jacob passed away, he pronounced both blessings and curses upon his sons.
 He cursed both Simeon and Levi because they destroyed the Shechemites who had raped their sister Dinah.
 As part of the curse Jacob pronounced upon them, it was said that these brother’s descendants would be scattered in Israel.

 However, it might be inferred that some of the men of Simeon (who engaged in the sin of Baal of Peor) might have felt like they were already cursed by Jacob so they might as well just sin with abandon – since they were cursed anyway.
 This could be a possible reason why the Simeonites got decimated in the sin of Baal of Peor (where over 37,000 Simeonites perished).

-It could be inferred that the curse of Jacob did not take affect on them for the separation they worked with the Shechemites but the curse only came upon those specific Simeonites who engaged in sexual immorality and pagan idol worship in the incident of Baal of Peor.
+It could be inferred that the curse of Jacob did not take effect on them for the separation they worked with the Shechemites but the curse only came upon those specific Simeonites who engaged in sexual immorality and pagan idol worship in the incident of Baal of Peor.
 Not all of the Simeonites were exterminated at that time but only about 37,000 of them because there was still 22,000 remaining after this judgement passed.
 The curse does not hold on someone who does not sin but only upon the 37,000 who just engaged in that sin with abandon.
-Again this bad Simeonite attitude that says, “What is the use?” and just yields to the sin without resistance might have been the main cause why the Simeonites had given up and did not resist sin because they thought they were already cursed anyway.
+Again, this bad Simeonite attitude that says, “What is the use?” and just yields to the sin without resistance might have been the main cause why the Simeonites had given up and did not resist sin because they thought they were already cursed anyway.

 The lesson to be learned from the Simeonites is that God judges only those who sin but not everyone within the tribe.
-Those who who did not sin did not perish and so 22,000 Simeonites remained who did not engage in the idolatry of Baal of Peor.
+Those who did not sin did not perish and so 22,000 Simeonites remained who did not engage in the idolatry of Baal of Peor.

 Passivity of Jacob in Dealing with Situation